Radiofrequency Ablation Overview

-Under your doctor’s guidance, you can gradually return to your normal activity level in the days and weeks following your procedure.
+Under your Gilbert radiofrequency ablation provider’s guidance, you can gradually return to your normal activity level in the days and weeks following your procedure.
 Let your pain levels guide you.
 If something causes pain, take a break, slow down, and rest.

 Cervical medial branch radiofrequency ablation is a minimally invasive, low-risk procedure.
 As with any medical procedure, though, there are side effects and risks you should be aware of.

 Cervical medial branch radiofrequency ablation side effects include:

 - Soreness and swelling at the site of the procedure